LaunchCodeEducation/web-fundamentals/studios/github/README.md

 </html>
 ```

 Let's check that our html looks okay by opening it in a browser.
+You can do this by selecting File > Open File in your web browser, and navigating to the location of your new HTML file.
 The URL will look something like this: `file:///Users/cheryl/Development/fireside-story/index.html`.

 Let's stage and commit this file.